 Roosevelt, AZ – On May 7, 2019, the National Park Service and the International Dark-Sky Association (IDA) announced that Tonto National Monument has been designated as an International Dark Sky Park.
-This prestigious award means that Tonto National Monument has exceptional opportunities to observe the night sky, and has implemented efforts for
+This prestigious award means that Tonto National Monument has exceptional opportunities to observe the night sky, and has implemented efforts for preservation of the nocturnal environment and educational programs for the public.

 “With over 10,000 years of documented human history in our park, people have enjoyed the unspoiled night landscapes at Tonto for thousands of years.
 The International Dark Sky Park designation is one of my proudest moments as the Superintendent of Tonto National Monument.
 This designation was one of our primary park goals over the last few years.
 In addition to clean air and a magnificent soundscape, the night skies at Tonto preserve a setting and feeling rarely found near a large metropolitan city.
 The leadership in this area by park guide Christa Sadler and the commitment by all of our staff was inspiring.
 We enjoy beautiful night skies and will continue to open the park to educational evening programs in the future,” says Duane Hubbard, Superintendent.